open-autonomy/escort/specification/V1/EscortPositionUpdateV1.md

 ```

 ## Validation Rules
-- Should be published at 1 Hz (±100 ms tolerance recommended).
+- Shall be published at 1 Hz (±100 ms tolerance recommended).
-- Should monotonically increase `Timestamp` (no duplicates or regressions within a session).
+- Shall monotonically increase `Timestamp` (no duplicates or regressions within a session).
-- Should include `Speed` even if zero.
 - If accuracy metrics are unknown, omit the respective fields rather than sending zero.

 ## Failure / Degradation Handling